dadoeyad/Instagram_hasher/README.md

 Instagram Hasher
 ==========

-A script to help you generate hashtags for you instgram picture
+A script to help you generate hashtags for your instgram picture

 ## Usage